-Facial paralysis can result from a variety of factors including congenital, iatrogenic, idiopathic, infectious, metabolic, neoplastic, neurologic, toxic, and trauma (Table 4).
+Facial paralysis can result from a variety of factors, including congenital, iatrogenic, idiopathic, infectious, metabolic, neoplastic, neurologic, toxic and trauma factors (Table 4).
 Paralysis of the facial musculature results in aesthetic, functional and psychosocial morbidity.4 Unilateral cases cause facial asymmetry at rest and/or during animation.
-Although, individuals with bilateral facial paralysis can have a more symmetrical appearance, the psychological effect of not being able to effectively express one’s emotions can be significant.
+However, individuals with bilateral facial paralysis can have a more symmetrical appearance, and the psychological effect of not being able to effectively express one’s emotions can be significant.

-While facial paralysis leads to aesthetic deformity and psychosocial issues, the functional consequences can lead to even more significant morbidity and deteriorating quality of life.4 Patients with facial palsy often do not communicate effectively, experience oral incompetence, and may have significant tension from synkinesis.
-Lagophthalmos and lower lid malposition can lead to corneal dessication, ulceration and eventual blindness.
+Facial paralysis sometimes leads to aesthetic deformity and psychosocial issues, and the functional consequences can lead to even more significant morbidity and deteriorating quality of life.4 Patients with facial palsy often do not communicate effectively, experience oral incompetence and may have significant tension from synkinesis.
+Lagophthalmos and lower lid malposition can lead to corneal desiccation, ulceration and eventual blindness.

-Other key issues that need to be clarified during the patient evaluation include: severity of the facial paralysis and synkinesis, duration of palsy, patient age, functional deficits and long-term goals.
+In addition to the identification and diagnosis of Bell’s palsy or facial paralysis, other key issues need to be clarified during a patient evaluation, and these include: severity of facial paralysis and synkinesis, duration of Bell’s palsy, patient age, functional deficits and long-term dynamic facial reanimation goals.
 Individuals with partial paralysis who have synkinesis will often require a different treatment protocol than those with complete flaccid paralysis.
 Duration of facial palsy is also critical, as most surgical interventions are typically performed only after the regenerative functions of the nerve have been clearly established (typically one year).
 The etiology of the paralysis will help guide the surgeon as what is the appropriate time frame to wait before initiating treatment.
 Finally, the patient’s long-term goals need to be clearly understood.
 The main complaint from patients with facial paralysis is oral incompetence, facial asymmetry and inability to generate a smile.
 Some individuals just desire to improve symmetry at rest and reduce functional deficits while others desire spontaneous dynamic facial movements.

-During the physical examination, the eyes are inspected for narrowing or widening of the aperture, degree of lagophthalmos, bell’s phenomenon, lower eyelid position and laxity (snap test).
-The facial movements corresponding to each of the facial nerve branches must be evaluated carefully by asking the patient to raise their eyebrows, shut their eyes, wrinkle their nose, smile, show their teeth, and pucker.
+During the physical examination, the eyes are inspected for narrowing or widening of the aperture, degree of lagophthalmos, Bell’s palsy phenomenon, lower eyelid position and laxity (snap test).
+The facial movements corresponding to each of the facial nerve branches must be evaluated carefully by asking the patient to raise their eyebrows, close their eyes, wrinkle their nose, smile, show their teeth and pucker their lips.
 The key factor is to determine whether the patient has complete flaccid paralysis or partial paralysis with muscle tone.
 Patients with partial paralysis need to be further inspected for any evidence of synkinesis, which typically involves simultaneous and uncoordinated oculofacial muscle contractions (such as orbicularis oculi contraction while trying to smile).
 Synkinesis often leads to “auto-paralysis” where simultaneous activation of the orbicularis oris, buccinators, oral commissure elevators and depressors result in a frozen smile and prevent the patient from having a true smile mechanism.